 The Student Involvement Office provides advising and administrative support for student organizations on campus.
 The staff works closely with campus student groups to sponsor a variety of campus programs, provide leadership training, offer resource assistance, develop programming procedures, and provide advising to the ASCI Executive Council, Senate, Program Council, and Greek Council.
-The Student Involvement office, located on the main floor of the McCain Center, has mailboxes for each registered student organization as well as program information.

 All agreements between a student organization and an outside individual or company must be made in writing via a contract.